geoffleyland/lua-csv/README.md

 + `buffer_size` controls the size of the blocks the file is read in.
 The default is 4096, which is what `pagesize` says on my system.

+`csv.openstring` works exactly like `csv.open` except the first argument is the contents of the csv file.
+In this case `buffer_size` is set to the length of the string.

 ## 3. Requirements